igorwaw/advent15/README.md

 ![Python](https://img.shields.io/badge/python-3-blue) ![C](https://img.shields.io/badge/C-C99-green)

-Tasks 1 and 8 solved with C. I used C99 standard and only tested with GCC 12.2.0, but it should work with any C compiler and with newer standards.
+Tasks 1, 8 and 25 solved with C. I used C99 standard and only tested with GCC 12.2.0, but it should work with any C compiler and with newer standards.

-Other tasks solved with Python.
+Other tasks solved with Python (and 25 in both languages).
 Tested with 3.10 and with 3.6 where possible, most should work with any Python3.
 I use the following features of modern Python:
 * dataclasses (introduced in 3.7) - day 15, 21 and 22
 * walrus operator (introduced in 3.8) - day 6 and 11